| How We Hold On

 step towards understanding you’re too good for our

-down the list of possible answers, but find none, and remain pondering your
+world to hold.
+Showering, I rundown the list of possible answers, but find none, and remain pondering your

 absence,